ale627/ale627.github.io/d-trading.md

 # Styles
 There are 2 trading styles: investing and price action trading.

 What's the difference between the styles?
-Value vs price.
+The difference is whether you are a follower of value or price.

 ## Investing
 Investing involves fundamental analysis and a fair value, with the assumption that over time the market will reflect actual value.
 Maybe you remember some fundamental valuation models from school, such as DCF (Discounted Cash Flow) and CAPM (Capital Asset Pricing Model).